shroukhm/bioinformatics-with-python-rosalind-series/README.md

 My **Python solutions** to problems on [Rosalind](https://rosalind.info/problems) — a platform for learning bioinformatics and programming.

-I solve each problem using **multiple different methods** (from basic loops to optimized & library-based approaches) and discuss them in detail on Advanzabio **YouTube channel**.
+I solve each problem using **multiple different methods** (from basic loops to optimized & library-based approaches) and discuss them in detail on Advanzabio  YouTube channel.

 ---